zgiannuzzi/oracle-db-training/programming_section_9.md

+## 9.3

-operator that returns all rows from both tables and eliminates duplicates columns that were made up to match queries in another table that are not in both tables operator that returns all rows from both tables, including duplicates used to combine results into one single result from multiple SELECT statements operator that returns rows that are unique to each table operator that returns rows common to both tables
+1. UNION operator that returns all rows from both tables and eliminates duplicates
+2. columns that were made up to match queries in another tablethat are not in both tables
-Try It / Solve It
+3. operator that returns all rows from both tables, includingduplicates
+4. used to combine results into one single result from multipleSELECT statements
+5. operator that returns rows that are unique to each table
+6. operator that returns rows common to both tables

 1. Name the different Set operators?
 2. Write one query to return the employee_id, job_id, hire_date, and department_id of all employees
 and a second query listing employee_id, job_id, start_date, and department_id from the